 Now on to serious matters.
 There is nothing funny about flavor of this dish.
-Let me tell you, we’ve scored a real winner here.
+Let me tell you, we’ve scored a real winner with this one.
 It’s quick and simple to make, but the flavors are rich and complex.
 Upon sampling it this evening, my husband remarked “this is the second best pasta dish I’ve ever had.”
 I asked, “Best pasta dish you’ve had that I’VE made?”
 “Best pasta dish period.”
 “And what’s the first?”
-“Your Lemon-Garlic Shrimp Scampi.”
+“Your Shrimp Scampi.”
 After another couple of bites he said, “Wow, this is sure a close second though.
 Very close.”

 Take your tastebuds on a journey of culinary delight with this Creamy Fettuccine with Shiitake & Porcini.
+(Ah, gotta love that name!)

 Clean the shiitake mushrooms, cut off and discard the stems.
-The stems are tough and woody and have little flavor.

 Slice them about 1/4 inch thick.